anderson-cu-bioastronautics/dynamo_realsense-capture/paper.md

 However these technologies require expensive modules and have limited ability to capture dynamic changes in body shape.

-Similarly, motion capture with specific markers is commonly done through camera-based motion tracking [@Windolf:2008] Specific systems for marker tracking are also very cost prohibitive.
+Similarly, motion capture with specific markers is commonly done through camera-based motion tracking [@Windolf:2008] Specific systems for marker tracking are also very cost prohibitive and do not capture surface morphology.

 Recently, Intel has released the D415 and D435 RealSense Depth Cameras, which use near-infrared structured light patterns and two infrared imagers to capture depth information at up to 90 frames per second.
 Purchasing a set of these cameras is much more affordable than buying a dedicated motion capture system for shape or marker tracking.

 While Intel provides the [``librealsense``](https://github.com/IntelRealSense/librealsense)  library to interface with their cameras, tools are not provided to use multiple devices at once to capture shape and marker-tracking information.
-``Dynamo`` builds upon [``librealsense``](https://github.com/IntelRealSense/librealsense) to provide additional capability for researchers looking to capture such data.
+``DynaMo`` builds upon [``librealsense``](https://github.com/IntelRealSense/librealsense) to provide additional capability for researchers looking to capture such data.

 ![Sample Frames of DynaMo](documentation/sampleFrames.png) *Figure 1: Sample frames collected by DynaMo showing dynamic shape capture (green) and marker identifaction (gray spheres)*